 Lodging, Meals & Transportation:

 Free lodging is provided in a Bismarck State College residence hall (two people per room).
 Meals will be provided.
-Also, transportation will be provided by the Lignite Energy Council for the tour of a mine and power plant if tours are able to take place.
+Also, transportation will be provided by the Lignite Energy Council for the tour of a mine and power plant.